-Botox treatments are carried out by Dr David Orsbourn or our Registered Nurse, Lacey Boyd, in Nelson or at the Churchill Private Hospital in Blenheim.
-Each treatment is tailored to the individual client aiming to produce very natural looking results with Botox.
-Ask about collagen treatments.
+Botox treatments are carried out by Dr David Orsbourn or our Appearance Medicine Nurse, Brittany Fenwick, in Nelson or at the Churchill Private Hospital in Blenheim.
+Each treatment is tailored to the individual client aiming to produce very natural-looking results with Botox.

-A simple non-surgical procedure, Botox (Botulinum toxin) softens the fine lines or wrinkles caused by facial expressions, stress and sun.
+A simple non-surgical procedure, Botox (Cosmetic Botulinum toxin) softens the fine lines or wrinkles caused by facial expressions, stress and sun.
 Botox is a natural, purified protein that relaxes the facial muscles that cause problem wrinkles, creating a smooth, rejuvenated and more youthful appearance.
-It has been used for many years by opthalmologists and neurologists to treat muscle spasms and for cosmetic enhancement since the early 90s.
+It has been used for many years by ophthalmologists and neurologists to treat squints, muscle spasms and now for cosmetic enhancement since the early 90s.

 It is the repeated contracting of facial muscles that cause frown lines, horizontal forehead lines and crows feet.
 Botox is a natural purified protein which simply blocks the signals from the nerves that cause these contractions.
 It is administered by injections using a very fine needle.
 Discomfort is typically minimal and brief, and normal activity can be resumed immediately.
 The facial muscles become relaxed within days, allowing the skin contours to gradually even out.
 Wrinkles soften and further creases are prevented.
 This effect can last anywhere between 3-6 months depending on the individual and gradually longer with repeated treatments as part of a Botox maintenance program, (this can be arranged in Nelson or Blenheim).
 Botox is equally effective for men or women.
 It is popular with many businessmen to leave them looking more refreshed and approachable.
 Our aim is to recreate a natural, more youthful appearance without being obvious.
 Performed well, it will have people asking “You look great, what are you doing?
 Have you been on holiday?”